MKarman728/Tranquily/README.md

 ### Property Details

 When a property is selected the user is able to see details about the property as well as select dates to book the property.
 Users can also see if their dates have been booked by other users.
+Information is retrieved from supabase using Prisma to fetch property details based on property id selected and rendered for each page.

 ![Property Details](./propertydetails.png)

 ### Payment

 Payments are handled through Stripe.
 Users can select dates based on a shadCN UI calendar and the summary costs will be displayed below.
-If the user is ready to reserve the dates a Reserve option is available where the user can input their card information, cardholder name, country, zip, and select pay.
+If the user is ready to reserve the dates a Reserve option is available where the user can input their card information, cardholder name, country, zip, and select pay to proceed.

 If you would like to see this in action please use:
 Email: codeskool0@gmail.com